jcolag/entropy-arbitrage/2024-07-18-new-ground.md

  > Captain's log, stardate 45376.3.
 We are approaching the planet Bilana Three, where a new method of propulsion known as the Soliton Wave is being developed.
 The *Enterprise* has been asked to participate in one of the first tests of this new technology.

-While the episode almost goes out of its way to make this sound like some writer made something up on a whim, [solitons](https://en.wikipedia.org/wiki/Soliton) actually exist, a stable wave packet that travels at constant velocity through its medium and can recover after collisions.
+While the episode almost goes out of its way to make this sound like some writer made something up on a whim, {% wiki Soliton|solitons|en %} actually exist, a stable wave packet that travels at constant velocity through its medium and can recover after collisions.
 We've known about them since at least the 1830s, which probably helps explain the quirky name.

  > **DATA**: Every nanosecond in this continuum is a moment in history, once it has elapsed.

 Why does anybody talk to him?
 They *know* that he'll do this...

 Also, only nanoseconds?
-Again, I find myself obliged to pedantically correct Data's pedantry, because surely, [Planck time](https://en.wikipedia.org/wiki/Planck_units)---usually defined as $$t_P = \sqrt{\frac{\hbar G}{c^5}}$$, in case you ever need that information---would make a far more appropriate unit for "moments in history," since we define the units entirely on physical context and actually don't have even a theoretical framework to deal with shorter durations, leading some physicists to assume that no shorter spans of time (or the other dimensions that we measure, for their relevant Planck units) exist.
+Again, I find myself obliged to pedantically correct Data's pedantry, because surely, {% wiki Planck_units|Planck time|en %}---usually defined as $$t_P = \sqrt{\frac{\hbar G}{c^5}}$$, in case you ever need that information---would make a far more appropriate unit for "moments in history," since we define the units entirely on physical context and actually don't have even a theoretical framework to deal with shorter durations, leading some physicists to assume that no shorter spans of time (or the other dimensions that we measure, for their relevant Planck units) exist.

  > **LAFORGE**: No, no, no, no. I mean, we're going to see something that people will talk about for years.
 I mean, think about it.
 No more bulky warp engines or nacelles.
 A ship just generates a Soliton wave and then rides it through space like a surfboard.
 This is going to be like being there to watch Chuck Yeager break the sound barrier, or Zefram Cochrane engage the first warp drive.

 Imagine the bizarre idea of this crew watching Zefram Cochrane---who we met in [*Metamorphosis*]({% post_url 2020-10-08-meta %}), by the way---engage the first warp drive, like *that* would ever happen...

-[Chuck Yeager](https://en.wikipedia.org/wiki/Chuck_Yeager), meanwhile, served as an Air Force (and Army Air Force, before that) test pilot who, indeed, broke the sound barrier on October 14, 1947, going to retire from the Air Force as a Brigadier General in 1975.
+{% wiki Chuck_Yeager|Chuck Yeager|en %}, meanwhile, served as an Air Force (and Army Air Force, before that) test pilot who, indeed, broke the sound barrier on October 14, 1947, going to retire from the Air Force as a Brigadier General in 1975.
 He'll get at least one more mention in this series, and also looms large in the inspiration for **Enterprise**, another decade in this episode's future.

  > **HELENA**: I hope you don't mind us dropping in on you like this, but when I heard the *Enterprise* was to be in this sector, we took the first transport and here we are.